UPstartDeveloper/UPstartDeveloper.github.io/README.md

 <img align="right" alt="img" src="https://i.postimg.cc/qRdSgPv4/mugShot.png" width="50%" height="auto" />

-#### 🌱 Things I am currently working on:
+#### 🌱 Things I am currently working on: 🤖
-- Managing the product development team at [Carbon0 Games](https://playcarbon0.com/), an early-stage startup that makes it easier for folks to measurably reduce their carbon footprint.
+- Contributing to product design and machine learning at [Carbon0 Games](https://playcarbon0.com/), an early-stage startup that makes it easier for folks to measurably reduce their carbon footprint.

+#### 💪 Things I am challenging myself with: 💪
+- Creating 3D environments on the Web with Three.js
+- Learning C/C++/C#, and all the cool stuff they can build!
+(AR/VR, game development, IoT, etc.)

+#### 🚀 Things I do beyond code: 🗣
 - Sharing experiences and lessons about tech on my [Medium Blog](https://zain-raza.medium.com), and the *[In the Making](https://anchor.fm/maker-nation)* podcast
-- Teaching assistant at [Make School](https://makeschool.com), a new college for Computer Science in San Francisco, helping a diverse student body learn the fundamentals of Software Product Development.
+- Peer mentoring at [Make School](https://makeschool.com), a new college for Computer Science in San Francisco with a diverse student body.

-#### 💪 Things I am challenging myself with:
-- Learning C/C++/C#, and all the cool stuff it can do!
-(AR/VR, robotics, game development, etc.)

 #### :computer: Programming languages and tools:
 <p>